 In addition to strategic release dates, Edge says record labels work hard to publicize their contenders for SOTS by getting them on the radio and positioning them on playlists and streaming services such as Spotify and iTunes.
 "Plain and simple, it's a big opportunity to have a giant old hit," says Edge.
 "There's a social conversation around the feel of the summer.
 That helps fuel it."

 While Edge won't reveal how much money RCA can make from producing a contender for SOTS, he admits it can be lucrative.
 "Whatever becomes dominant during the summer becomes entrenched so you can really set yourself up to have the biggest song of the year," he says, adding that becoming a major summer hit increases the longevity of the song's popularity.
-"People will be digging back up their favourite summer song from the year before so they can revisit memories of that trip to Ibiza, or that really fun barbeque."
+"People will be digging back up their favorite summer song from the year before so they can revisit memories of that trip to Ibiza, or that really fun barbecue."

 Because of the economic opportunities SOTS offers, some artists try to emulate a framework they think fits the stereotypical mold of what constitutes the season's hottest song.
 "Producers might make decisions that could lend themselves to summer feelings," says Justin Tranter, a 36-year-old songwriter from Los Angeles who has written massive hits like Justin Bieber's "Sorry" and Selena Gomez's "Hands to Myself."
 "Examples of this include making the song feel sonically bright or using major chords that don't create much tension, or writing lyrics that have a joyfulness we associate with summertime," he says.